 Electronic mail as official Middlebury communication

 Email is considered an official method for communicating with Middlebury students, faculty, and staff.
 Official email communications are intended to meet and serve academic and administrative needs.
 Middlebury expects that such communications, many of which are time-critical, will be received and read in a timely fashion.
-To enable this process, All students, faculty, and staff are issued a standardized Middlebury email account.
+To enable this process, All students, faculty, and staff are issued a standardized Middlebury email account to receive these communications.
+Opting-out from official email lists is not permitted.
 Students, faculty, and staff who choose to forward email from their Middlebury email accounts are responsible for ensuring that all information, including attachments, is transmitted in its entirety to the preferred account.
 Individual or institutional email accounts may not be used for direct advertising for personal profit or gain.

 Guidelines for Appropriate Use of All Campus Electronic Mail Messages

 2. The following guidelines reflect common courtesy to help everyone’s use of email be most efficient:

 2a.
 Messages must relate directly to Middlebury business.
 Announcements of non-Middlebury events should be handled through other channels (such as local newspapers).
 Direct solicitation for fundraising via all-campus email is prohibited.
 Advertisements for personal items may be accomplished through the staff and student newsletters or newspapers.